vaadin/flow/CONTRIBUTING.md

 1. mvn install

 ## Running SuperDevMode

+**NOTE The following instructions are outdated and need further tweaking to get SDM running.**

 Some flow internals use GWT in the client code. superDevMode allows to reload GWT changes on the fly, but it requires some setup first.

 To start superDevMode do the following: